 With a little help from you, your child’s bedroom can become the coolest and comfiest space ever.
 Maybe you can turn a corner into a lounge, or the bed into a funky sofa with fluffy pillows or a reading pillow with arms.
 Choose colors that make your child feel good and be sure to keep favorite music, books, and photos nearby to really make it special.

 Even when public places are off limits, fresh air usually isn’t.
 So encourage your child to sit on the porch or in the yard and read, talk on the phone, or listen to music.

 Help Your Child Feel Empowered

 One of the best ways for anyone to feel stronger is to do something good — maybe your child can coordinate a fundraiser for a favorite charity, whether it has to do with cancer or another special cause, like animals or the environment.
-Maybe he or she could start a website about dealing with cancer that can help other kids in the same position.
+Maybe he or she could start a blog about dealing with cancer that can help other kids in the same position.

 Or maybe your child can make a list of things to look forward to when this experience is over.
 Getting your child to think beyond the here and now can make the time go faster and help everyone stay positive.